orientechnologies/orientdb-docs/Query-Examples.md

   ) order by cnt desc group by v
 ```

 This was discussed in the google groups over here: "https://groups.google.com/forum/#!topic/orient-database/CRR-simpmLg".
-Thanks to Andrey for posing the problem and permitting it to be reproduced here.
+Thanks to Andrey for posing the problem.

 --------